kormax/osaifu-keitai-google-pixel/README.md

 # Eligibility and the root of the issue

+The only real limiting factor for Osaifu-Keitai support is a requirement for one of the following to be present on a device:
+1) Dedicated Mobile FeliCa chip or NFC SWP support for FeliCa SIM `FelicaRf` (original, old implementation);
+2) Global Platform based Secure Element with FeliCa applet `FelicaGp` (new implementation).

-Both Google Pixel 7 and 6 series devices have the required applet provisoned in the SE from the factory, although older models could be supported too.
-As for other models, it has to be verified.
+Both Google Pixel 7 and 6 series devices have the required FeliCa applet provisoned into the Secure Element (SE) from the factory regardless of target region.
+As for other models, they have to be verified separately.

 To verify that your device is supported, download the [Osaifu-Keitai](https://play.google.com/store/apps/details?id=com.felicanetworks.mfm.main) app `com.felicanetworks.mfm.main` and try opening it.
-If you're on a non-japanese/unsupported model, you'll be met with one of the following errors:
+If you're on a non-Japanese/unsupported model, you'll be met with one of the following errors:
 1. `This phone doesn't support Osaifu-Keitai function.
 Close this application`:
-   This error means that the Osaifu-Keitai applet configuration file has not been found in a system.
+   This error means that the Osaifu-Keitai configuration file has not been found in a system.
 In this case there is **very little chance to enable support**, as the device most probably lacks required hardware capabilities.
 The only extra thing to try in this case is installing JP ROM that may have the config, but it wouldn't help if an applet is missing too.
 2. `This app contains configuration files for services in Japan and has no menu items`:
   This is the error that should give you hope, as it means that **your device has required applet and configuration files**, but configuration informs the app that it should not allow you in.
    <img src="./assets/OK.INBOUND.UNSUPPORTED.jpg" alt="![Error message which signals that your device does indeed support Osaifu-Keitai but it is disabled]" width=250px>